-Select the "Display ON" key.
-The indicator of the "Display ON" turns off and the message above will be displayed briefly.
-When the audio, HVAC (Heater and air conditioner), or any mode button on the control panel is operated, the display turns on for that operation.
-If one of the control panel buttons is pressed, the display will not automatically turn off until that operation is finished.
-Otherwise, the screen turns off automatically after 5 seconds.
+Touch the Display "ON" key.
+The indicator of the display turns off; touch the "Back" key to accept the change.
+The message above will be displayed briefly.
+When the audio, or any mode button on the control panel is operated, the display turns on for that operation.
+If one of the control panel buttons is pressed, the display will automatically turn off after 5 seconds.

-To turn the screen on:
+To turn the screen on,

-- Press the SETTING button and select the "Display" key and then select the "Display ON" key, or - Press the 🌣 🗇 button and the message "resuming display" will appear and the "Display ON" key will be automatically turned on (no amber indicator).
+Press the SETUP button and then touch the display "ON" key, or Press the ☼/೨ button.
+The message "Resuming display" will appear and the Display "ON" key will be automatically turned on, the amber indicator will illuminate.